mlflow/mlflow-website/CONTRIBUTING.md

 ### First time Contributors

 If it's your first time contributing to the MLflow Blog, ensure that you enter a unique entry for yourself (and co-authors, if applicable) within the [authors](website/blog/authors.yml) YAML file.
 We parse from this collection to populate the links to the authors (including a headshot) so that readers can communicate with you about your contribution.
 Please ensure that the entries are correct and render well when developing your generated blog locally.

+Part of this rendering involves a headshot that is resolvable through a public accessible site.
+Most contributors choose to use their LinkedIn headshot photo.

 ## Thank You